 A Letter to the City: "jail is not my home", excerpt, 2021

-In addition to the video work we are producing a publication including all 46 letters that we received.
-The publication will be presented alongside the video during public screenings of the work.
-We see the publication as an important element of our project because it gives us more room to fully represent the multitude of experiences and perspectives that were captured in the letters.
-It will also serve as a tool for education and highlight restorative justice practices and inspire readers to imagine alternative models to the current criminal justice system and provide ways readers can become active contributors in this conversation.
+In addition to the documentary, Leenaars and Circles & Ciphers produced the publication Till My Feet Hit the Warm Concrete: Letters from Young People Incarcerated, which includes all 46 letters they received.
+The letters contain poems, hip-hop verses, personal stories and philosophical reflections on the notion of freedom within the context of America.
+The publication is an important element of their project because it fully represents the multitude of experiences and perspectives that were expressed in the letters.
+It also serves as an educational tool, as it highlights restorative justice practices and inspires readers to imagine alternative models to the current criminal justice system while providing concrete ways for readers to become active contributors to this conversation.

 Circles & Ciphers is a hip-hop infused restorative justice organization led by and for young people impacted by violence.
 Through art-based peace circles, education, and direct action we collectively heal and work to bring about the abolition of the prison-industrial complex.

 This project was made possible by the Artist Response Grant ($100,000) we received in 2021